THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 ARE ALSO POWERFUL PRAYERS TO HELP US THROUGH THESE VERY TURBULENT TIMES!

-In our prayers for the pope, such as this one below, we can ask our Heavenly Father to help guide our Holy Father Pope Francis to be a worthy Vicar of Christ (His “representative”) as he tends to the spiritual needs of over one billion Catholics worldwide.
+In our prayers for the pope, such as this one below, we can ask our Heavenly Father to help guide our new Holy Father Pope Leo XIV to be a worthy Vicar of Christ (His “representative”) as he tends to the spiritual needs of over one billion Catholics worldwide.

-O God, the Shepherd and Ruler of all Your faithful people, mercifully look upon Your servant [name of Pope], whom You have chosen as the chief Shepherd to preside over Your Church.
+O God, the Shepherd and Ruler of all Your faithful people, mercifully look upon Your servant [name of Pope, in this case Leo XIV], whom You have chosen as the chief Shepherd to preside over Your Church.
 We beg You to help him edify, both by word and example, those over whom he has charge, that he may reach everlasting life together with the flock entrusted to him.
 Through Christ our Lord.
 Amen.

 This prayer ties in nicely with the Gospels.
 Just as our Lord called St. Peter the rock on which He would build His Church (Matt 16:18-19) so too did he instruct him before His ascension into Heaven to “feed my sheep” (John 21:17).

-He chose Peter to be in charge of his flock, his Church.
+Jesus chose Peter to be in charge of His flock, His Church.
 According to scripture and Church history, as documented in part here, our Holy Father is indeed the successor to St. Peter!

 As such, the pope must guide the Catholic Church in conformity with what is called the magisterium.
 This is the teaching authority of our faith, as handed down to us from our Lord and His Apostles to the Early Church Fathers, and to other theologians and religious as well over the centuries.